sagemath/trac_to_gh/Issue 2079.md

 # Issue 2079: /= does not work for univariate polynomials

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2079

 Original creator: mhansen